Diamond Education - Is F the best Diamond Colour?

 The commonly referred to GIA colour scale is uncontested as the industry standard for colour grading.
 But, there’s a serious misconception here.
 The words colourless and near colourless give off a misguided presumption that anything below an ‘F’ is of poorer quality.

-What about our good friends G, H, I and J. These four letters fall into the ‘near colourless’ range, and although many consumers do understand the price benefit of opening their options to this range, an alarming amount still do not.
-Even if they do understand, they choose to ignore this benefit purely on the assumption that their ‘colourless’ diamond is higher in quality and thus, superior.
+What about our good friends G, H, I and J. These four letters fall into the ‘near colourless’ range, and although many consumers do understand the price benefit of opening their options to this range of colours, a large proportion still do not.
+Even if they do understand, they choose to ignore the price advantage purely on the assumption that their ‘colourless’ diamond is higher in quality and thus, superior.
 More often than not I encounter customers adamant on an ‘F’ colour or better.
-A typical request for quotation looks something like this: “Here are my requirements: x to y carats, F colour or above, VS1 or better in clarity, please give me a price” —it is such a common demand that I cannot help but believe that the rhetoric they’re getting is simply skewed.
+A typical request for quotation looks something like this: “Here are my requirements: carat weight ranging from x to y, F colour or above, VS1 or better in clarity, please give me a price” —it is such a common demand that I cannot help but believe that the rhetoric they’re exposed to is simply skewed.

 ‘E’ is the loneliest colour in the D-Z range

 Give them an E, and they say it’s too expensive, a D is almost always out of the question unless they’re the kind that wear a flashy belt.
 And a G?
 Nah, “I asked for a colourless diamond.”
 It’s understandable though.
 If you want a colourless diamond, the premium on a D or an E usually doesn’t make sense, since most people can’t even tell the difference.
-For the average consumer, an F is truly a value buy.
-A so called sweet spot for colour of a diamond
+For the typical consumer, an F represents genuine value.
+It's often considered the ideal balance for colour in a diamond and a sweet spot for quality vs price.

 Put a D next to an E next to an F and yes, a trained eye will be able to tell the difference at a glance.
 But for most consumers, the 15–30% price premium for an E or a D usually isn’t worth it.
 This is one aspect of the 4Cs that most people seem to grasp quite easily, so those who want only the absolute colourless or some say the 'best' go for the D, while those who want value skip the E.